-The Regulation on medicinal products, recently renewed, is an example of a variety of goods and consumer goods heavily regulated by EU law.
-The updated regulatory framework for medicinal products establishes new requirements for innovative products.
+The two new Regulations on medicinal devices for the better protection of public health and patient safety are an example of a variety of goods and consumer goods heavily regulated by EU law.
+The updated regulatory framework for medicinal devices establishes new requirements for innovative products.
 It establishes a new framework for the classification of products which makes the re-assessment of medicinal products necessary. bxl-law can help you in dealing with the implementation of these new Regulations.

 European law is subject to continuous change and re-interpretation. bxl-law assist companies and associations by advocating and lobbying in their own name or on their behalf, on issues of importance to them, directly to decision-makers and other influential parties.
 The assistance we provide clients is based on years of experience campaigning on a broad variety of topics.